Joe Murphy (ice hockey): Late career turmoil

 The off-season came and went with Murphy not finding work before he eventually managed to land a try-out with the New York Rangers in November 1999.
 Rangers General Manager Neil Smith had been the GM of Adirondack when Murphy played for the club so the two had some history.
 However the tryout was very short lived as Murphy signed a contract with the Boston Bruins less than a week after beginning his try out with the Rangers.
 The Rangers, who weren't offered a chance to match the offer, felt spurned in the situation and Murphy made bizarre accusations about his sticks being partially sawed in half and one of his skates being "thrown in the river" by Smith.

 Things in Boston didn't go much better for Murphy.
 He lasted just 26 games with the Bruins before the team suspended him indefinitely for "screaming profanities at coach Pat Burns."
 Murphy made few friends in the Bruins locker room and was said to have questioned his teammates' work ethic and was known to tell off both teammates and the coaching staff.
+This was yet another sign of post concussion brain injuries that was not being diagnosed from the NHL.
 "This has been going on for a while," Burns said at the time of the suspension.
 "The players have had enough and I have had enough."
 The Bruins, unable to find a team willing to trade for Murphy, placed the winger on waivers where he was claimed by the Washington Capitals.

 With Washington, Murphy was given a very short leash.
 Team officials did their due diligence speaking with former coaches and teammates of Murphy before making the claim and General Manager George McPhee said if Murphy caused any issues with team he would be shipped out immediately.
 Murphy played 43 games with Washington over the next two years before ending his career on a particularly low note.
-Murphy, who had just one goal and six points in 14 games to start the 2000-01 season, was involved in an altercation in New York.
+Murphy, who had just one goal and six points in 14 games to start the 2000–01 season, was involved in an altercation in New York.
 After a team dinner and a trip to a night club, Murphy tried to talk a woman into joining him in a limo.
 She refused and a fight ensued which led to the woman's male companion striking Murphy in the head with a bottle.

 The following day the Capitals assigned Murphy to their American Hockey League affiliate.
 Murphy refused to report and was suspended by the team and never played professional hockey again.
 Murphy tried — and failed — to file for workers compensation because the incident happened while he was traveling for work.
 The Department of Employment Services ruled that while Murphy was in New York for work reasons and the dinner was a team event, the bar Murphy traveled to after the dinner had nothing to do with his employment.
 Murphy appealed the decision and lost.